core-wg/core-responses/draft-bormann-core-responses.md

 zero-length Token.
 (In essence, the "Response-For" option takes the place of the request the Token usually stands for.)

+Note that block-wise transfer is not available for CoAP Options, possibly limiting the size of the request that can be stored in a "Response-For" Option.

 The congestion control considerations for confirmable and non-confirmable messages apply unchanged.